matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 This will create a folder named `Commands` within your plugin along with a PHP file which represents the actual command.
 You can add an unlimited number of commands to a plugin.

-To learn how you can write your command, read the [Symfony Console documentation](http://symfony.com/doc/current/components/console/index.html).
+To learn how to flesh out your command, you can read the [Symfony Console documentation](http://symfony.com/doc/current/components/console/index.html).